jesperbjerke/laravel-api-query-builder/README.md

     Optionally set to true  to treat spaces as delimiters for keywords, i.e "Jesper Bjerke" will result a query for all "Jesper" and all "Bjerke" Without split, it will treat it as a single keyword and match on full "Jesper Bjerke"
+- json: Boolean.
+Defaults to false.
+    If the search column is json and you want the search to be case insensitive, set this to true.
 ```

 ---